nottal/Project-Downstream/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 This is a fork from the primary repo for Goob Station 14 which was then forked from Funky Station (now we are using it!).
 To prevent people forking RobustToolbox, a "content" pack is loaded by the client and server.
-This content pack contains everything needed to play the game on one specific server.
+Everything you find in here is on our server, further steps for booting up developer environments are listed further below.

-If you want to host or create content for SS14, or for Goob Station, go to the [Space Station 14 repository](https://github.com/space-wizards/space-station-14), or the [Goob Station repository](https://github.com/Goob-Station/Goob-Station).
+If you want to host or create content for SS14, for Goob Station, OR for Funky Station, go to the [Space Station 14 repository](https://github.com/space-wizards/space-station-14) / [Goob Station repository](https://github.com/Goob-Station/Goob-Station) or, [Funky Station Repository](https://github.com/funky-station/funky-station)

 ## Links